-• Upload educational goal plan to the "Project Documents" tab for the course in Student Academics by 5:00 PM on Friday of the first week of the clerkship.
+- Upload educational goal plan to the "Project Documents" tab for the course in Student Academics by 5:00 PM EST on Friday of week 1 of the clerkship.
+AND - Document as an Educational Activity in ETS by selecting "[IMSI] Educational goal plan" in the drop-down menu.

-AND

-• Document completion as an Educational Activity in ETS by selecting "[IMSI] Educational Goal Plan submitted week 1" in the drop-down box.

-The Education Director will review and return with feedback.
+• The Education Director will review and provide feedback.